FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

     "title": "Standard browser client",
     "linkTitle": "Standard browser client",
     "weight": "160"
-}You can use a standard browser, such as Firefox or Microsoft Internet Explorer (IE) to connect to a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-Using a browser allows easy access to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, but it does not offer all the features of <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Secure Client applications.
+}You can use a standard browser, such as Firefox or Microsoft Internet Explorer (IE) to connect to a {{< SecureTransport/componentshortname  >}} Server.
+Using a browser allows easy access to the {{< SecureTransport/componentshortname  >}} Server, but it does not offer all the features of {{< SecureTransport/companyname  >}} Secure Client applications.
 For example, the browser client does not support the Automatic Restart function.
-Browsers connecting to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> must support JavaScript.
+Browsers connecting to {{< SecureTransport/componentshortname  >}} must support JavaScript.

 No additional configuration is required on the server side for users to connect to the server with a standard browser.
 You can customize the interface if you prefer.